fearlessfrog/MSFS_Universal_Announcer/README.md

 Set up your Simbrief username in the Settings / Integrations tab to fetch your last plan automatically.

-This step is an alternative to using the Navigraph simbrief plan support:
+The following step is an alternative to using the Navigraph simbrief plan support:

-For airline-specific announcements, set your **Call sign** in MSFS:
+For airline-specific announcements and no simbrief, set your **Call sign** in MSFS:

 1. In MSFS, go to **World Map → Aircraft Selection → Customization (tab)**
 2. Set **Call sign** to your airline code (e.g., `UAL`, `ACA`, `BAW`, `DAL` just the letters alone, no flight #)